Hassan al-Hudaybi: Appointment as General Guide

 Al-Hudaybi was aware of the society of the Muslim Brotherhood beginning in the 1930s, and was introduced to Hasan al-Banna approximately ten years later.
 His friendship with al-Banna grew and he began to serve as an unofficial personal advisor to him.
 Through this secretive relationship, al-Hudaybi gradually learned about the internal affairs of the Brotherhood.

 Following the dissolution of the society in 1948 and the assassination of al-Banna in 1949, the survival of the Muslim Brotherhood was at stake.
 If the Muslim Brotherhood wanted to continue as a political-religious movement instead of maintaining its reputation as a violent elite, they needed to improve their public image.
 Given that the leading members of the society were all shrouded by the stigma of violence and crisis, the leaders appointed al-Hudaybi as the new Murshid, or guide.
 Al-Hudaybi was a strategic choice by the Brotherhood.
 With his strong ties to political power, aversion to violence, and clean public image, al-Hudaybi was seen as an outsider whose image could help the Muslim Brotherhood regain legitimacy.

 However, although al-Hudaybi was appointed as the leader of the society, his role was initially intended to only be a symbolic one.
 Many of his demands were initially disregarded, including requests to appoint his supporters to key administrative positions as well as calls to dissolve of the Secret Apparatus of the Brotherhood.

+With the abrogation of the 1936 Anglo-Egyptian treaty by the Wafdist government led by Mustafa Al Nahhas and the outbreak of the Suez Emergency, the Muslim Brotherhood’s Ismailia branch under the leadership of Al Hudaybi declared a jihad in Britain and sent volunteers to participate in the conflict against British troops in the Suez Canal Zone.